Scholarships & Tuition

 Scholarships

-The required Admission Essay must be received by Sarah Lykins, lykinss@setoncincinnati.org no later than November 24.
+The required Admission Essay is used to award many of the scholarships and must be received by Sarah Lykins, lykinss@setoncincinnati.org no later than November 24.

 Admission Essay Details